Ad Guidelines for Podcasters

 June 26, 2020 - Written by Eric Loughridge

 But as podcasts continue to grow in popularity, those same publishers are also keeping pace themselves with some enhanced ad scrutiny.
-So if you are going to use us to build your following, please make sure your ad is in full compliance with the following guidelines or it may risk the possibility of getting blocked.
+So if you are intending on using us to build your loyal following, please make sure your ad is in full compliance with the following guidelines or it may risk the possibility of getting blocked.

 Some things better left unsaid.